 - In the Canon Discontinuity episode Isaac and Ishmael, a worker at the White House is detained after a security flag runs up against his name.
 He has a rather heated discussion with Leo about his anger at being subject to racial profiling and Leo telling him that's what you get when you look like the enemy.

-- There was an episode of The Fresh Prince of Bel-Air where Will and Carlton are driving a car belonging to a friend of Uncle Phil.
-They get pulled over by the police and then arrested with little regard for due process.
+- There was an episode of The Fresh Prince of Bel-Air where Will and Carlton are driving a very nice car belonging to a friend of Uncle Phil.
+They get pulled over by the police for driving incredibly slowly, and then arrested with little regard for due process.
 During this all the writers contrast Will's cynicism with Carlton's Woobieish optimism in authority figures as he blunders through several actions that a well behaved rich kid can't see the shame but the Genre Savvy Will tries to advise him against.

 - On Everybody Hates Chris, Chris tells us that the only thing that can distract the cops from seeing a black kid in a car is two black kids in a car.